 You probably know your family’s financial situation well enough to get an idea of who will pay for the wedding

 Here are the traditional elements that each family pay for to give you a head start:

-The bride or her family usually pays for the bridal gown along with accessories, hair, make up, and any beauty treatments.
-They also pay for flower girl's outfits.
+Traditionally, the bride or her family usually pays for the bridal gown along with accessories, hair, make up, and any beauty treatments.
+They also pay for flower girl’s outfits.
 The groom or his family is expected to pay for his wedding outfit and those of any page boys.
 Adult bridesmaids and groomsmen usually pay for their own wedding outfits.

 In general the groom’s family pay for the wedding flowers; especially the bride’s and bridesmaids’ bouquets.
 They also pay for the button holes for the male members of the wedding party and the ceremony flower arrangements.
 The bride’s family tends to pay for the flowers used to decorate the reception venue, including the table centrepieces.
 If you use the same arrangements for the ceremony and reception, the bride’s family usually pays for them.

 Traditionally the bride’s family will pay for the invitations and thank you cards, and will also be the ones to send them out.
 They will also pay for place names, escort cards, and seating plans for the reception.
 The bride’s family usually pays the photographer and the videographer, but if the bride and groom want extras that aren’t included in the standard package they should pay for those themselves.

 The wedding reception can be a big expense for the bride’s family as they are traditionally expected to pay for the hire of the venue, the catering, a certain number of drinks, the cake, and any wedding entertainment.